 A heralded Gaussian model can be divided into two essential steps: the preparation of Gaussian states and the measurement on ancillary modes.
-Experimentally multi-mode Gaussian states are typically generated from multiple single-mode squeezed vacuum states with linear mode transformations decomposed into a finite network of two-mode transformations, while the heralding state is one of the Fock bases on the ancillary modes separated locally from the output modes.
-When a specific set of photon numbers are detected on the ancillary modes, the output modes are projected into a conditional state that coincides well with the target entangled state as a successful heralded generation.
+Experimentally, multimode Gaussian states are typically generated from multiple single-mode squeezed vacuum states combined through linear mode transformations, which can be decomposed into a finite network of two-mode transformations.
+The heralding state is chosen from the Fock bases of the ancillary modes that are spatially separated from the output modes.
+When a specific photon-number pattern is detected on the ancillary modes, the output modes are projected onto a conditional state that closely matches the target entangled state, thereby realizing successful heralded generation.

-Moreover, additional modes and Gaussian operations can be introduced to achieve photon addition and subtraction enhancing the non-Gaussianity and non-linearity.
-A parametric amplifier or a beam splitter combined with a photon-number detector enable the probabilistic photon addition or subtraction operation in the optical system, which can be incorporated into the heralded Gaussian model with more modes.
+Moreover, additional modes and Gaussian operations can be introduced to implement photon addition and subtraction, thereby enhancing the non-Gaussianity and non-linearity of the system.
+A parametric amplifier or a beam splitter combined with a photon-number detector can probabilistically realize photon addition or photon subtraction operation in the optical setup, and these operations can be incorporated into the heralded Gaussian model by enlarging the number of modes.
 Owing to the similar action of both single photons and Gaussian states with linear mode transformations, our model places photon-addition and subtraction operations adjacent to squeezing operations for obvious impact.

-The target state is encoded by dual-rail encoding method that each qubit is represented by occupation in distinct local modes.
-For the Bell, GHZ and W state, the physical states are
+The target states are encoded in a dual-rail encoding scheme, in which each qubit is represented by occupation in two distinct local modes.
+For the Bell, GHZ and W state, the corresponding physical states are written as

-described with the multi-mode Fock basis.
+expressed in the multimode Fock basis.
 Each basis component of the superposition state is encoded in at least one independent mode, so that the relative phases of the superposition can be directly controlled through single-mode phase rotations, overcoming the limitation that local photon-number measurements cannot reveal phase information.
 The quality of the heralded entangled state generation is assessed by both the heralded success probability and the fidelity with the target state.
 To achieve optimal performance in experiments, we optimize the parameters of single-mode squeezing and the linear interferometer under fixed conditions of photon addition/subtraction and heralding states.